ssuttles-usgs/wavelab/README.md

 #### Documentation

-- The "documentation" directory contains the sphinx documentation building blocks.
-One can make a new set of HTML pages by changing to the docs page and entering the following command:
-<code>./make html</code>
+- Reference documentation can be found <a hef="https://code.usgs.gov/wavelab/wavelab/-/blob/master/documentation/notebooks/index.md">here</a>.

 - The jupyter notebooks can be found in the "documentation/notebooks" directory.
 These can run by changing to the notebooks directory and running the following command: <code>jupyter notebook</code>.
 This will provide a link to view the notebooks in your browser or automatically open in a browser window.